Bombardier confident Airbus deal can resolve U.S tariff issue

-TOULOUSE, France (Reuters) - Airbus SE’s acquisition of a majority stake in Bombardier Inc’s CSeries jetliner means the aircraft can be made in the United States and should enable the Canadian plane maker to skirt U.S. trade tariffs, Bombardier’s CEO said on Tuesday.
+TOULOUSE, France, Oct 17 (Reuters) - Airbus SE’s acquisition of a majority stake in Bombardier Inc’s CSeries jetliner means the aircraft can be made in the United States and should enable the Canadian plane maker to skirt U.S. trade tariffs, Bombardier’s CEO said on Tuesday.

 “Assembly in the U.S. can resolve the issue,” Bombardier Chief Executive Alain Bellemare told a joint news conference in Toulouse.

-Bellemare said the two companies would now work on a 6-12 month timeline for finalizing the deal.

-Reporting by Tim Hepher; Writing by Sudip Kar-Gupta; Editing by Richard Lough
+Bellemare said the two companies would now work on a 6-12 month timeline for finalising the deal.
+(Reporting by Tim Hepher; Writing by Sudip Kar-Gupta; Editing by Richard Lough)